savasozkan/cloud_detection/README.md

 # Cloud Detection From RGB Color Remote Sensing Images with Deep Pyramid Networks

 ## Code and TF Model
+* Our paper is accepted to IEEE IGARSS 2018.
-Code and Tensorflow model will be released from this page after the initial acceptance is approved.
-Stay Tuned!
+* Code and Tensorflow model will be released from this page very soon.

 ## Experimental Results